CNET UK podcast 520: Google and HTC's latest launches and Star Wars nostalgia

-The UK's best tech podcast is back from its hiatus, with news of the awesome new launches form Google's annual conference, plus a squeezable new flagship from HTC.
+The UK's best tech podcast is back from its hiatus, with news of the awesome new launches from Google's annual conference, plus a squeezable new flagship from HTC.

 Andrew Hoyle and Rich Trenholm discuss all the upcoming gadgets, plus why the BBC decided to close its iPlayer store.
 Sad face.